 With all the sugar in foods and a busy schedule, Pre-teens often put wear and tear on their dentition, and this can create apprehension for their caring parents.

-Mississauga children have a lot of contend with from their rigorous sports schedules and all the homework they have from our local schools.
+Mississauga children have a lot to contend with from their rigorous sports schedules and all their homework from our local schools.
 Hence, in their minds, care of their teeth can be one of the last priorities.
-St Lawrence Dentistry would like to work with you and your children to make sure they have healthy teeth during this important period of life and beyond.
+St. Lawrence Dentistry would like to work with you and your children to make sure they have healthy teeth during this critical period of life and beyond.

-For some children orthodontic work may be indicated at this age.
-This could take the form of a simple appliance such as a ‘palatal expander’ which pushes the jaw in a favorable growth direction, or actual braces.
+Some children need orthodontic care in this age group.
+Appliances called palatal expanders push the jaw in a favorable growth direction.
 There are instances where early intervention is appropriate, and there are also other cases that are better to wait until the jaw is fully developed.
-Dr. Hawryluk can discuss the relative indication for orthodontic treatment with your child and you can decide together with him if you would like your child to have a referral to an orthodontist.
-There are several excellent orthodontists in the Mississauga area St. Lawrence Dentistry works closely with.
-If you live in the Port Credit area Dr. Hawryluk may refer you to Dr. Virdee who provides high quality treatment.
+Dr. Hawryluk can discuss the relative indication for orthodontic treatment with you.
+You can decide together with him if you would like your child to have a referral to an orthodontist.
+There are several excellent orthodontists in the Mississauga area St. Lawrence Dentistry works closely.
+If you live in the Port Credit area, Dr. Hawryluk may refer you to Dr. Virdee, who provides excellent treatment.

-His website is here: http://www.gaperio.com/
+Dr. Aboodi’s website is here: http://www.gaperio.com/

-For more information on correcting bad breath please visit us here:
+For more information on correcting “bad breath”, please visit us here:

 References: Your Childs Teeth, Weidman